torvalds/linux/Documentation/core-api/dma-api-howto.rst

 do DMA to Z, and the IOMMU maps it to the buffer at address Y in system RAM.

-So that Linux can use the dynamic DMA mapping, it needs some help from the drivers, namely it has to take into account that DMA addresses should be mapped only for the time they are actually used and unmapped after the DMA transfer.
+So that GNU/Linux can use the dynamic DMA mapping, it needs some help from the drivers, namely it has to take into account that DMA addresses should be mapped only for the time they are actually used and unmapped after the DMA transfer.